Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
 The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
 A free token with a small daily request quota is available at <https://wpscan.com/register>.
 * A WPScan enterprise subscription replaces the API token with a locally held copy of the vulnerability database, which has no daily quota.
 Configure it with `--enterprise-db-token-file` (or `--enterprise-db-token`, or the `WPSCAN_ENTERPRISE_DB_TOKEN` environment variable).
 The check then keeps the vulnerable-plugins and vulnerable-themes enumeration even though no API token is set, and downloads the database dumps before every scan. `--api-token` is ignored alongside it, because the scanner refuses to run with both.
 * The token is looked up in three places, in this order: `--api-token-file` (first line of the file), `--api-token`, and an already exported `WPSCAN_API_TOKEN` environment variable.
 Prefer `--api-token-file` with a file owned by the monitoring user and mode `0600`: a token passed as `--api-token` is visible to every user on the scanning host for as long as the check runs, because command-line arguments show up in the process list, and it additionally sits in the monitoring configuration and in the Director basket.
 Whichever way it is supplied, the check hands it on to `wpscan` through the environment, so it never reaches the scanner's own command line.
 The same order applies to `--wpscan-http-auth-file` and `--wpscan-http-auth`.
+* **The scan looks for the popular plugins and themes, not only the vulnerable ones.** `wpscan`'s `vp` and `vt` choices probe for the slugs on its vulnerable list alone and filter the output to the vulnerable ones on top, so a component that is merely out of date is never looked for and never reported.
+That is the component an administrator can still act on before it turns into a vulnerability, which is why `p` and `t` are the default.
+Against one real site `p,t` found 31 plugins and 5 themes in 262 seconds while `vp,vt` found 2 and 1 in 628 seconds, so the narrower choice is not the faster one either.
-* Without a token, the `vp` and `vt` enumeration choices (vulnerable plugins, vulnerable themes) would make `wpscan` abort before it starts.
-The check downgrades them to `p` and `t` automatically, so a missing token results in a scan without vulnerability data rather than in an UNKNOWN result.
+* Set `--wpscan-enumerate` to `vp,vt,...` to get the old behaviour, or to `ap,at,...` to walk every slug `wpscan` knows, which takes far longer.
+Without a token `vp` and `vt` would make `wpscan` abort before it starts, so the check downgrades them to `p` and `t` automatically and a missing token results in a scan without vulnerability data rather than in an UNKNOWN result.
 * The time limit is `--total-timeout`, and there is no `--timeout` beside it.
 It bounds the run as a whole, across the refresh of the vulnerability database, the version probe and the scan itself, and every one of those is deducted from it as it is spent.
 A scan repeated after a redirect or after a rejected API token therefore shares the same budget rather than starting a second one.
 * The finding table stops after 50 rows and states how many were left out.
 That is a display limit only: the state is determined by every finding, and the performance data counts them all.
 * The scan sends a large number of requests to the target and probes for backup files and admin endpoints.
 Run it against your own sites only, and expect it to show up in the access log and in any WAF or fail2ban rule set.